NiclasHjortkjaer/itu-minitwit/README.md

 ## Run with docker-compose

-To run the program in Docker use the following command:
+To run the program with Docker use the following command:

 ```
 % docker-compose up